keniaoquendo/Project-1-EDA/README.md

 ![image](images/large_doses_bar.png)
 ![image](images/large_doses_bar.png)
 ![image](images/small_doses_bar.png)

-* Trends:
+Trends:
-65+ demographic had the lowest vaccination rates out of all the groups tested.
+- 65+ demographic had the lowest vaccination rates out of all the groups tested.
     - We predicted this would be the highest because they were considered the highest risk group for death.
     - We are unsure about why this was the case since each state targeted this demographic heavily

-All states followed the same trend in vaccination totals: 5+ > 12+ > 18+ > 65+
+-All states followed the same trend in vaccination totals: 5+ > 12+ > 18+ > 65+
-Possible explanation:
+    - Possible explanation:
         - School age children (5+ & 12+ groups) were required to be vaccinated before going back to school
         - 18+ group were wanting to get back to regular life faster (and possibly less fearful of adverse effects from the vaccine)
         - 18+ group may have been required by their workplace to be vaccinated before returning to work in person

 ## Doses per State
  Trend: All states did not administer all doses that were distributed.